 Obsessive compulsive disorder can have widely varying symptoms.
 If compulsions are absent, the condition is sometimes called “pure O” OCD.
-For those that suffer from obsessions, it can feel unimaginable to tell anyone about their thoughts.
+For those that suffer from sexual, violent, blasphemous or racist intrusive thoughts, it can feel unimaginable to tell anyone about their obsessions.

 Obsessive-compulsive disorder (OCD) affects 1 to 2% of the population.
 That means in the U.S. alone, somewhere between three and seven million people have it.
 That’s a big group!
 OCD can look very different from one person in this group to the next.